-1.5 The emerging new Local Plan for St. Helens (details of which are set out in Chapter 3) will have its own monitoring framework.
-It is proposed that future AMRs published after that Plan is adopted will focus on the delivery of that Plan's policies.
-In the meantime, the Council will continue to monitor the implementation of the St. Helens Local Plan Core Strategy 2012 and the Bold Forest Park Area Action Plan 2017.
+1.5 The emerging new St Helens Borough Local Plan (details of which are set out in Chapter 3) will have its own monitoring framework, and future AMRs published after the Local Plan is adopted will focus on the delivery of those policies.
+In the meantime, the Council will continue to monitor the implementation of the St Helens Local Plan Core Strategy 2012 and the Bold Forest Park Area Action Plan 2017.

-2 PORTRAIT OF ST. HELENS
+2 PORTRAIT OF ST HELENS

-St. Helens Borough
+St Helens Borough

-- 2.1 St. Helens Borough is located at the eastern end of the Merseyside conurbation, 12 miles from Liverpool City Centre and 25 miles from Manchester City Centre.
+- 2.1 St Helens Borough is located at the eastern end of the Merseyside conurbation, 12 miles from Liverpool City Centre and 25 miles from Manchester City Centre.
 Administratively, the Borough forms part of Merseyside and lies within the Liverpool City Region (LCR).
-St. Helens Council and 5 other local authorities are each represented within the LCR Combined Authority. - 2.2 The Borough comprises the town of St. Helens itself and the surrounding settlements of Billinge, Crank, Eccleston, Earlestown, Garswood, Haydock, Newton-le-Willows, Parr, Rainford, Rainhill, Sutton, Thatto Heath, West Park and Windle.
+St Helens Council and 5 other local authorities are each represented within the LCR Combined Authority. - 2.2 The Borough comprises the town of St Helens itself and the surrounding settlements of Billinge, Crank, Eccleston, Earlestown, Garswood, Haydock, Newton-le-Willows, Parr, Rainford, Rainhill, Sutton, Thatto Heath, West Park and Windle.
 It covers an area of 135 sq. km., covering a mix of urban and semi-urban areas and countryside, the latter of which is mostly designated as Green Belt.
 The M6, M62 and A580 (East Lancashire Road) and the Preston to Liverpool and Manchester to Liverpool rail lines pass through the Borough, whilst the M58 lies just outside its northern boundary.